 Visiting The Grove

 Grounds and trails are open daily from dawn until dusk.
-Beginning Tuesday, May 4, the Interpretive Center is OPEN for free drop-in visitation Tu-Su, 10 a.m.-3 p.m. (closed Mondays).
+The Interpretive Center is OPEN for free drop-in visitation Tu-Su, 10 a.m.-3 p.m. (closed Mondays).
 Interactive exhibits will open fully on June 21.

 With 150 acres of ecologically diverse land preserved and maintained by the Glenview Park District, The Grove is one of the Glenview Park District’s busiest attractions.